CATALYST Executive Director, Ann Scheck McAlearney, ScD, MS, cited as inpatient portal expert in Washington Post article

 Inpatient portals offer hospitalized patients and their families access to information about their care, such as test results and upcoming appointments, as well as quality of life tools, such as the ability to order meals.
 Patients can use the information provided by inpatient portals to take a more active role in managing their health.

-Dr. McAlearney, also a professor in the Department of Family Medicine, has authored numerous papers about inpatient portals, including the recent “Empowering Patients during Hospitalization: Perspectives on Inpatient Portal Use,” published in the journal Applied Clinical Informatics.
+Dr. McAlearney, also a professor in the Department of Family and Community Medicine, has authored numerous papers about inpatient portals, including the recent “Empowering Patients during Hospitalization: Perspectives on Inpatient Portal Use,” published in the journal Applied Clinical Informatics.

-In the Washington Post article, Dr. McAlearney discussed the increasing acceptance of inpatient portals, both among healthcare providers and patients; she also acknowledged there is still room for growth, especially when it comes to training.
+In the Washington Post article, Dr. McAlearney discussed the increasing acceptance of inpatient portals, both among health care providers and patients; she also acknowledged there is still room for growth, especially when it comes to training.

 “We will need to provide more guidance and training to both patients and clinicians about the best way to incorporate system use into the care process,” Dr. McAlearney told the Washington Post.